sdathey/AAD-Logging-Monitoring/README.md

 11 Click Save to create the Diagnostic setting for Azure Active Directory Tenant

-## Test to ensure the logs are coming into the Logs Analytics workspace
+## Test To Ensure The Logs Are Coming Into The Logs Analytics Workspace

 ![Architecture Diagram](https://i.imgur.com/DpfQEML.jpg)